Module nafparserpy.layers

 - optional attributes; these are stored together with compulsory attributes in a dict field, 'attrs'

-Classes that have both compulsory and optional attributes implement the AttributeGetter
+Classes that have both compulsory and optional attributes implement the AttributeGetter class, that provides

-methods to test attribute existence and retrieve them.
+has/get methods to test attribute existence and retrieve them.
 Compulsory attributes are copied to the 'attrs' dict

 field after class instantiation, to make these methods available for both compulsory and optional attributes.